microsoft/PythonProgrammingPuzzles/puzzles/README.md

 * <a name="birthdayparadox"></a>**BirthdayParadox** Adaptation of the classic [Birthday Problem](https://en.wikipedia.org/wiki/Birthday_problem (Mathematical Problems category)).

     The year length is year_len (365 is earth, while Neptune year is 60,182).
-(2 instances)
+(4 instances)

     ```python
     def sat(n: int, year_len=365):
-        """Find n such that the probability of two people having the same birthday in a group of n is near 1/2."""
         prob = 1.0
         for i in range(n):
             prob *= (year_len - i) / year_len
         return (prob - 0.5) ** 2 <= 1/year_len

+    def sol(year_len=365):
+        """Find n such that the probability of two people having the same birthday in a group of n is near 1/2."""
     ```
     <details><summary>1 hand-written solution </summary>